Menu

 How much does the OpenAI API cost?

-It depends on the model and how many tokens you use.
-As of 2025, gpt-4o-mini runs about \(0.15 per million input tokens and \)0.60 per million output tokens.
-A typical learning session — dozens of calls — costs just a few cents.
-Check openai.com/pricing for the latest numbers.
+Pricing varies by model and token volume.
+In 2025, gpt-4o-mini costs roughly \(0.15 per million input tokens and \)0.60 per million output tokens.
+A hands-on learning session with a few dozen calls runs just a few cents.
+See openai.com/pricing for current numbers.

 What’s the difference between ChatGPT and the OpenAI API?